rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-NOTE: Active Job's default behavior is to execute jobs ':inline'.
+NOTE: Active Job's default behavior is to execute jobs via the `:async` adapter.
 So, you can use
-`deliver_later` now to send emails, and when you later decide to start sending
+`deliver_later` now to send emails asynchronously.
+Active Job's default adapter runs jobs with an in-process thread pool.
+It's well-suited for the development/test environments, since it doesn't require
+any external infrastructure, but it's a poor fit for production since it drops
+pending jobs on restart.
-them from a background job, you'll only need to set up Active Job to use a queueing
+If you need a persistent backend, you will need to use an Active Job adapter
-backend (Sidekiq, Resque, etc).
+that has a persistent backend (Sidekiq, Resque, etc).

 If you want to send emails right away (from a cronjob for example) just call
 `deliver_now`: